Testing to see if the MAF sensor on your 3.5L GM equipped car or pickup or SUV is bad or not can easily be done with a multimeter.

 The MAF sensor is tasked with measuring the amount of air entering the engine at any given RPM.
 The PCM (Powertrain Control Module = Fuel Injection Computer) then uses this measurement of air flow to inject the correct amount of fuel.

-To get into more specifics: The MAF sensor informs the PCM the amount of air flow entering the engine by converting the measurement of air into a voltage signal that increases with more air flow (as you accelerate the engine) or decreases as the engine breathes less air.
+To get into more specifics: The MAF sensor informs the amount of air flow by converting the measurement of air into a Hertz Frequency signal that increases with more air flow (as you accelerate the engine) or decreases as the engine breathes less air.

-- At an idle under 1000 RPMs the MAF sensor outputs about 1.1 Volts DC.
+- At an idle of about 680 RPM, the MAF sensor outputs about 2.2 K Hertz.

-- At about 1500 RPMs the math signal output is about 1.2 Volts DC.
+- At about at 1500 RPM the MAF Signal output is about 3.6 K Hz.

-Now, in testing the MAF sensor, you won't be looking for a specific voltage number at a specific RPM but for crazy fluctuations in the signal that don't correspond to the amount of air entering the engine or NO SIGNAL AT ALL.
+Now, in testing the MAF sensor, you won't be looking for a specific Hertz (Hz) number at a specific RPM but for crazy fluctuations in the signal that don't correspond to the amount of air entering the engine or NO SIGNAL AT ALL.

 |MAF Sensor Connector Pin Out|